 If you are keeping pet cats or dogs at home, keep the Florist Kalanchoes away from their reach.
 Your pets can develop several symptoms of toxicity such as a change in the heartbeat, stomach upset, excessive salivation, diarrhea, and vomiting.

-In most of the cases, they are not fatal.
+In most of cases, they are not fatal.
 But the intensity of toxicity depends upon how much plant part the pet has consumed.

 If your pet accidentally ingests any plant part just take your animal immediately to a Vet.
 Do not wait for the symptoms to appear just seek advice from the Vet as soon as possible.